What is stormwater runoff?

 - Divert stormwater away from disturbed or exposed areas of the construction site.

-- Install silt fences, vehicle mud removal areas, vegetative cover, and other sediment and erosion controls and properly maintain them.
+- Install and maintain silt fences, vehicle mud removal areas, vegetative cover, and other sediment and erosion controls.

 - Prevent soil erosion by minimizing disturbed areas during construction projects, seed and mulch bare areas as soon as possible.